microsoft/vscode-docs/docs/java/java-editing.md

 ![Code Snippet](images/java-editing/code-snippet.png)

-## Formatting, Linting and Code Analysis
+## Formatting, linting, and code analysis

 [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) also provides [formatting settings](https://github.com/redhat-developer/vscode-java/wiki/Formatter-settings).
 You can export an Eclipse formatter file and then use it for your project in VS Code.

-In addition, there're also [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) extension and [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) extension which provide features for live liting and code analysis.
+In addition, there are also the [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) and [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode) extensions, which provide features for live linting and code analysis.

 ### Checkstyle

-With [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) extension, you can use with either existing `checkstyle` configurations (Google's or Sun's Check) or your own customized files for your project.
+With the [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle) extension, you can use either existing `checkstyle` configurations (Google's or Sun's Check) or your own customized files for your project.
 When editing a Java file, the extension will check the file format and provide Quick Fixes if possible on the fly.

 Set Checkstyle configuration file.